 In addition to the Perot, Downtown has a handful of museums fit for all ages and interests.
 Start in the Historic West End District – it's home to the Sixth Floor Museum at Dealey Plaza, the Museum of Illusions, the Dallas Holocaust and Human Rights Museum, and the Dallas Aquarium!
 In addition, there's Sweet Tooth Hotel in nearby Victory Park, an immersive attraction that features Dallas artists in each of their installations.

 See the sites

-Outside of being a hotspot for entertainment, Downtown Dallas also offers photo worthy landmarks unique to the city.
-Head to the Joule to see "The Eye," a 30-foot eyeball sculpture that sits on a lush garden in front of the hotel.
+Outside of being a hotspot for entertainment, Downtown Dallas also offers photo-worthy landmarks unique to the city.
+Head to the Joule to see "The Eye," a 30-foot eyeball sculpture that sits in a lush garden in front of the hotel.
 From there, take a walk to Pioneer Plaza to see the bronze life-size longhorn cattle sculptures that honor Dallas' cowboy past.
 Walk across the street to Omni Dallas Hotel to take a picture with Pegasus, and just around the corner you'll find the ultimate sight – Reunion Tower.
 Experience the best views of the city from 470 feet above.
 By the end of this mini adventure, you'll have a newfound appreciation for Dallas and plenty of pictures.